jvde-github/AIS-catcher/README.md

 #### Menu structure

-The main menu tabs allow users to navigate between different functional areas.
+The main menu behind the hamburger icon in the top left corner navigates between different functional areas.
 Context-sensitive menus, accessible through right-click, long press on iOS, or the vertical dot icon on the map, offer more functionalities.
-Options available include dark mode themes, displaying the station range on the map, locking/unlocking the map center, toggling text-only ship labels, decluttering ship labels, and viewing details of the last message received from a vessel, among others.
+Here you can set options like activating dark mode theme, displaying the station range on the map, locking/unlocking the map center, toggling text-only ship labels, decluttering ship labels, and viewing details of the last message received from a vessel, amongst others.

 #### Visualization

-When AIS-catcher receives data containing a vessel's dimensions but not its heading, it displays a circle that accommodates the ship's dimensions for potential headings.
-This is common for Class B ships.
-If there's an approximation available for the heading, such as course-over-ground, it will be used.
+When AIS-catcher receives data containing a vessel's dimensions, it displays a circle that accommodates the ship's dimensions regardless of heading.
+Missing heading information is common for Class B ships.
+If there's a decent approximation available for the heading, such as course-over-ground above certain speeds, it will be used.
 Shapes plotted using this approximation will have a dashed border, indicating incomplete information.
 An example is the USS Constitution docked in Boston.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/52420030/219856857-e0965190-1468-47b6-88ad-423b77c455ff.png" width="50%"/>
 </p>

-On the map page, clicking on a vessel will open a  **ship card** with details of the vessel.
+In the map section, clicking on a vessel will open a  **ship card** with details of the vessel.
 For smaller screens it can be minimized in the top bar (via the `^` symbol or by clicking on the header bar).
 The ship card will open minimized on mobile devices.
 In its maximized form, users can choose which rows will be visible in the minimized state.
 Additional options, such as looking up the vessel on aggregator sites, are available by clicking the three-dot icon on the ship card header.

 #### Validation
 The web-interface shows a "validation" indication at the left border of the ship card header.